codemartial/levee/README.md

 Levee is still a work in progress.
 Here are some of the things that need to be done:
 1. Implement concurrent access
 2. Implement save state and restore state capability
+3. Implement SLO revisions
-3. Implement state updates over channels
+4. Implement state updates over channels
-4. Implement timeout enforcement (currently used as a FYI)
+5. Implement timeout enforcement (currently used as a FYI)
-5. Implement calling with context
+6. Implement calling with context
+7. Convenience functions for HTTP response handlers
-6. Implement system load monitoring
+8. Implement system load monitoring

 The last one is rather tricky.
 There is no standard way to access the environment load in Go.
 The best I may be able to do is to make it Linux specific.
 Even that is complicated being split between VM/BM and containers.